nguyenthaihoc02/About-Me/course1.md

 ## IV.
 Course Schedule

-### Week01 - Introduction to Artificial Intelligence & Machine Learning
+### Week01 - Introduction to Artificial Intelligence and Machine Learning

 #### 1. Concepts and Keywords